The Lizzie Bennet Diaries

 Ashley Clements as Lizzie Bennet and Daniel Vincent Gordh as William Darcy in a scene from The Lizzie Bennet Diaries.

-Building a world that lived online
+Building a persistent world across social

+The core design challenge was making the social media layer feel inhabited; not like a promotional add-on, but like the actual texture of these characters' lives.
 We maintained meticulous continuity between the video timeline and the social timeline, which ran slightly ahead.
-A character might mention on Twitter that they were heading to a party — and then the next episode would begin with Lizzie recapping what happened at that party.
-Characters also engaged directly with fans, responding to their posts and sharing (or arguing with) their opinions.
-In one major moment, Lydia had an on-screen meltdown in which she repeated several criticisms that had been levelled at her by audience members.
+A character might mention on Twitter that they were heading to a party, and the next episode would start with Lizzie recapping what happened at that party.
+Characters also engaged directly with fans, responding to their posts and sharing (or pushing back on) their opinions.
+In one major moment, Lydia had an on-screen meltdown in which she repeated several criticisms that had been leveled at her by fans.

 A composite screenshot of character social media profiles including Mr. Rick Collins on LinkedIn, TheGWickham on OKCupid, Lizzie Bennet's Tumblr, Gigi Darcy's playlist, Lizzie Bennet's Facebook page, and character Twitter exchanges, illustrating the transmedia world of the series.